FILING FOR DISABILITY BENEFITS IN CALIFORNIA

 California also has a short term disability insurance program through the state.
 The California State Disability Insurance (SDI) program provides short term Disability Insurance (DI) and Paid Family Leave (PFL) wage replacement benefits to workers who need time off work.

-You may be able to get benefits from the California SDI program, if you are unable to work due to non-work related illness or injury, pregnancy, or childbirth.
+You may be able to get benefits from the California SDI program, if you are unable to work due to non-work related illness or injury, pregnancy, or birth.

 You may also be able to get PFL in order to:

-- Participate in a qualifying event because of a family member’s military deployment to a foreign country.
+• Participate in a qualifying event because of the military deployment of a family member to a foreign country.

-To file for benefits, submit online forms, or manage your profile, access your SDI Online account at the California State Disability Insurance program website.
+To file for benefits, submit online forms, or manage your profile, access your SDI Online account at the California State Disability Insurance program.

 Additionally, your employer may offer private short term disability insurance.
-Your employer may also offer maternity or paternity leave benefits and long term benefits.
+Your employer may also offer parental leave benefits and long term benefits.

 Long-term disability benefits pay a portion of your salary if you can no longer work.
 Additionally, there are federal benefits, like FMLA, available through your employer.
 FMLA allows you to take time off from work if you are ill.
 It then allows you to return your job once you are better.